Top Senate Republican Pushes Forward With Drug Bill That Divides GOP

 Grassley got it through committee over the objection of a majority of Republicans, but every Democrat voted for it.
 Those Republicans opposed it on free-market grounds, because the plan includes price controls on the pharmaceutical industry, limiting their ability to raise drug prices faster than the rate of inflation.

 Grassley told NPR in an interview that he is unmoved by this argument and shrugged off Republicans "complaining" about it.
 The government will not set prices, he argues, "there's just got to be a limit to what they can increase it year over year."
-He knows he's unlikely to win over many opponents, especially with support from the drug industry who opposes his bill.
+He knows he's unlikely to win over many opponents, especially with support from the drug industry, which opposes his bill.

-"Not very often is Big Pharma taken on, and this is something they just don't like and they've got plenty of friends in politics," he said.
+"Not very often is Big Pharma taken on, and this is something they just don't like, and they've got plenty of friends in politics," he said.
 Grassley is facing an uphill battle against some in his own party, the powerful drug lobby, and a Senate majority leader who does not like to bring bills to the floor that divide the party on core issues like government regulation of markets.

 Grassley said he's got other factors working in his favor, including 22 Republicans up for reelection in 2020.
 "Every one of them are asking me to do something about the high cost of prescription drugs because it's a big issue in their campaign," he said.